 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: Produced in several variations.
+Other versions: This 1980s Bauhaus table lamp was produced in several variations.

 The label says: Swann 034043 Art.
 12269/01 Max.
 60 W / 250 V Made in Belgium.
 Only 1 Swann (Swann Ets NV) company exists in Belgium for the last 40 years and it is active in the food industry and it is located in Menen.
 In all probability this table lamp is named Swann.